bclous/SwiftUIKitUI/README.md

 <br />

-I like to think this is exactly what Apple's AutoLayout APIs would have looked like if they were written in Swift, with the power of optional parameters, instead of Objective-C.
+I like to think this is exactly what Apple's Auto Layout APIs would have looked like if they were written in Swift, with the power of optional parameters, instead of Objective-C.

 Let's see them in action.
 We can perform the equivalent to pinSides() using left, right, top and bottom: